Jambalaya

 Cajun style jambalaya, often referred to as “brown jambalaya,” is the heartier and more rustic version.
 It does not include tomatoes and focuses more on the smoky flavors of the proteins and spices.
 This style of jambalaya reflects the traditional cooking methods of the Cajun people, who lived off the land and relied on hearty ingredients.

-See also Pineapple Fried Rice
+See also Chicken Fried Rice

 Creole Style Jambalaya